maxtkrauss/Temperature-Sensing-Module/README.md

 The modules read water temperatures using a DS18B20 sensor and upload said data for each respective resort hot tub to a thingspeak server.
 From there, the temperatures are displayed accordingly on an Android application (https://github.com/Papertik/TemperatureAPP) and a public website (https://www.yilectronics.com/Students/mtkrauss/thingspeak/The_Springs.html)

+When programming a sensing module, ensure you are utilizing the correct channel ID and API Key along with the proper Field number.

 To Change WiFi Credentials while operating:
   - Press the button connected to Pin 13.
   - Connect to the ESP32 using a BLE-enabled device.